William Bradley (footballer)

 William Bradley was an English professional footballer who made over 130 appearances as a goalkeeper in the Football League for Newcastle United.
 Bradley was a member of Newcastle United's 1923–24 FA Cup-winning squad.

 Personal life

-Bradley served as a gunner in the Royal Garrison Artillery and the Tank Corps during the First World War.
+Bradley served at home as a gunner in the Royal Garrison Artillery and the Tank Corps during the First World War.
+Football kept him "largely out of the horrors of the First World War, with the army utilising him for morale-boosting exhibition matches".